vuhailongkl97/vuhailongkl97/README.md

 ## About
 * A software engineer.
- Programming languages: C/C++ ,Python, Bash.
+ Programming languages: C/C++ ,Python, Go.

 ## Interests
 * Learn about using new tools and script for works effectively, new technology: opencv, networking, IoT,..